What is a “LD-friendly” learning setting?

 Exercising the brain

 Another way to think about multi-sensory learning is to think of the brain as a muscle.
-In fact, research in neuroplasticity suggests that our brains continue to change and grow throughout our lives.
+In fact, research in neuroplasticity suggests that our brains continue to change as well as grow throughout our lives.

 For example, Crouse, on LDinfo.com suggests that someone with difficulties processing visual information can benefit from two strategies:

-1. Create detours around the disability by using auditory and other learning modes.
+1. Create detours around the disability by using auditory as well as other learning modes.

 2. Strengthen visual processing weakness by doing games and activities that encourage the use of visual information.